Thiomargarita namibiensis: Occurrence

 Thiomargarita namibiensis was found in the continental shelf off the coast of Namibia, an area with high plankton productivity and low oxygen concentrations between 0-3 μM, and nitrate concentrations of 5-28 μM.
 Thiomargarita namibiensis is most prevalent in the Walvis Bay area at 300 feet deep, but they are distributed along the coast of Namibia from Palgrave Point to Lüderitzbucht.
 T. namibiensis is not found across the entire shelf, it is only found within a specific sediment type, diatomaceous mud, which is composed mainly of dead diatoms.
 Diatomaceous mud has high sulfate reduction rates and high levels of organic material.
-The most bacteria were obtained from the upper 3cm of sediment in the sample, with concentrations decreasing exponentially past this point.
+The most bacteria were obtained from the upper 3 cm of sediment in the sample, with concentrations decreasing exponentially past this point.
 Here, Thiomargarita namibiensis is easily suspended in moving ocean currents due to the sheath around the cells, which makes it easy for the bacteria to passively float.
 In this section of sediment, there were sulfide concentrations of 100-800 μM.

 Although previously undiscovered, T. namibiensis is not uncommon in its environment.
 It is by far the most common benthos bacterium of the Namibian shelf, comprising almost 0.8% of the sediment volume.
 About 8% of the shelf with diatomaceous mud has free gases are present in shallow depths.
 When the gas is released from the sediment, sulfide is released into the water column.
 T. namibiensis is more prevalent in areas with free gas, suggesting that the presence of suspended sulfide is beneficial to the bacteria.
 T. namibiensis will oxidize the hydrogen sulfide (H_{2}S) from the sediment into sulfur and sulfide, thus allowing less sulfide into the water column and detoxifying the water.
 However, the supply of sulfide produced by the underlying sediment can be too much for the cell to oxidize all of it, and sulfide still enters the water column.
 The Namibian coastal environmental experiences strong upwelling, resulting in low oxygen levels with large amounts of plankton.
 The lower waters lack oxygen due to the multitude of microorganisms releasing carbon dioxide while they perform heterotrophic respiration to generate energy.